bevyengine/rfcs/rfcs/63-nursery.md

 - [ ] do all features work as intended?
 - [ ] is the code quality acceptable?
 - [ ] is there any urgent highly-experimental work that should be completed before attempting to integrate more closely with the rest of the engine?
+- [ ] does the crate need to be renamed / re-versioned as part of the integration process?

 Crates **do not have to be complete** to be merged into Bevy itself: merely polished and clearly useful.